 Conventional thought is that there is substance to be found everywhere and in everything.
-All our thoughts certainly seem to be real; emotion seems to be real.
+All our thoughts seem to be real; emotion seems to be real.
 The car is real as I drive over a very real Golden Gate Bridge.
 Thank goodness!
 Material reality and any idea of an illusory reality are held entirely separate from each other.
 In some sectors of Buddhism, these ideas are treated as separate as well.
 In Buddhism, there is samsara, the conventional transactions of the world of suffering, and there is nirvana, the virtually unattainable completion of uncounted lifetimes of overcoming karma.

 The world of particle physics is not the domain of conventional thinking.
-Scientific reality often takes decades to make inroads into, let alone supersede conventional thinking.
+Scientific reality often takes decades to make inroads into, let alone supersede, conventional thinking.
 Suggesting to a conventional thinker that there is no material reality to existence likely elicits guffaws, ridicule and even scorn.
 To say such a thing to a particle physicist would likely elicit a nod of agreement.

 David Paul Boaz, from The Two Truths, Our Two Ways of Being Here, reminds us:

 “It is important to understand here, that the ultimate truth of emptiness, although it is referred to with such epithets as “primordial ground” and “supreme source” of arising form, etc…… is not itself a kind of absolute substrate, or creator that exists independently of the relative physical, emotive and mental phenomena that is form.
 Emptiness is merely a quality, aspect or property of form.
 No form, no emptiness.
 No emptiness, no form.
 “All emptiness is emptiness of something.”
 This relationship is often expressed as the “emptiness of emptiness.”
-Emptiness is not, on this view, some vast space or ground of consciousness, some essentially existent thing or entity “out there.”
+Emptiness is not some vast space or ground of consciousness, some essentially existent thing or entity “out there.”
 Nor is emptiness a dark, nihilistic nothingness.”

 The conventional story is that our purpose in life is to improve samsara so that it will eventually conform to our idea of nirvana.
 We are here to create heaven on earth.
 Anyone with the audacity to suggest otherwise is a nihilist and we just don’t have any time for that.
-However, emptiness is not just some other condition.
+However, emptiness is not just another condition.
 Since emptiness itself is empty, it neither is, nor is not.
 It is neither this nor that.
 Yet our brains hold a bias toward dualistic thinking.
 We are always differentiating between this and that, or between what is and what is not.
 So it’s very difficult for us to wrap our brains around the idea that there is no actual samsara different from nirvana.
 We are not here to create heaven on earth.
 Earth is already heaven.
 There is heaven in every bit of our earthly experience.

 The problem with the conventional story is that it is based on beliefs.
 And those engender myriad derivative beliefs about how to improve samsara so that it will conform to some version of nirvana, or heaven, or utopia.
 Beliefs and fear ride together.
 In fact, without fear, there would be no thinking, ergo, no beliefs.
 Think about that for a moment.